Zlclab/CNRBind/README.md

 A prediction method by fusing RNA sequence and structure information to identify small molecule-RNA binding sites.

-The RNA id, sequence and labels can be found in ./data_cache/, the codes for RLBind are available in ./predict, the predicted ASA can be found in ./ASA, the PDB files of proteins are saved in ./pdb.
+The RNA id, sequence and labels can be found in ./data_cache The codes for RLBind are available in ./predict
+The predicted ASA can be found in ./ASA
+The PDB files of proteins are saved in ./pdb

 Testing each RNA takes approximately 10 seconds, depending on the sequence length.